YoioReloaded/babel-flow-boilerplate/README.md

 The code is available under the [BSD-3-Clause](LICENSE).

 ## Notes & Remarks
-Not yet tested using Nodejs 8 or above.
+Briefly tested using Nodejs version 8 (8.1.2).

 >(Everything is a JoJo reference except this one) Lycopene!